Frequently asked questions about the DRGA

 When will the certificate in paediatric anaesthesia be available?

-The Diploma of Rural Generalist Anaesthesia will provide training to produce graduates who can deliver safe anaesthesia and perioperative care in rural and remote settings for paediatric patients 5 years and over (and classed as ASA 1, 2 or stable 3 undergoing elective surgery).
+The rural generalist anesthesia training program will provide training to produce graduates who can deliver safe anaesthesia and perioperative care in rural and remote settings for paediatric patients 5 years and over (and classed as ASA 1, 2 or stable 3 undergoing elective surgery).

 Who checks that paediatric anaesthesia currency is maintained?